L-Marcel/tailwind-factory/README.md

 A lib to create and extends React components defining variants like Stitches using Tailwind!

 # WARNING
 Sorry version number, got a big error uploading the prerelease.
 I'm creating a plugin for this application.
+It was inexperience.

 # Summary
 1. [Installation](#installation)